 the approach is instrumental in helping families make sustainable change and recovery.

 Using the Solution Focused Approach (deShazer) when working with families offers an opportunity for all involved to spend some time looking at: What doesn’t need to change?
 What works well for them?
 What doesn’t work?
 Their best coping strategies? and, as a family, to map out what will tell them that things are better in real and practical ways.

-The language of Solution Focused working is not to dismiss or minimize a problem that a family are experiencing, it is not a “let’s look on the bright side….” model – it would not have achieved the very real results that it has if this is how it had been received by the hundreds of thousands of families who have experienced the approach to date.
-The success of the approach lies in the subtle “not knowing” stance of the practitioner, who operates as a “conduit” not “prescriptive expert” between the family and the journey towards better recovery and rehabilitation.
+The language of Solution Focused working is not to dismiss or minimize a problem that a family are experiencing, it is not a “let’s look on the bright side” model.
+The success of the Solution Focused approach lies in the subtle “curiosity” stance of the Practitioner, eliciting what works and exceptions to the difficulty – times when they cope or do well, for instance.
+The Practitioner operates as a “conduit” rather than “prescriptive expert” between the family and the journey towards better recovery and rehabilitation.

 Providing 1 – 3 day in-house courses across the UK and beyond – the Consultancy train diverse groups within Children & Families services including Family Intervention Practitioners, Troubled Families Teams, Health Visitors, Children Centre Staff and Family Support Workers.